“I’m a sensory scholar, interested in how multi-sensory oral storytelling can enhance our appreciation of and engagement with heritage and history.”

 – Suzanne Whitby

-senstories is the research website of Suzanne Whitby, a sensory scholar and classicist who is exploring what happens when heritage and historical spaces intersect with stories and the senses.
+senstories is the research website of Suzanne Whitby, a sensory scholar, Classicist and storyteller who is exploring what happens when heritage and historical spaces intersect with stories and the senses.
+At the moment, she is researching how senstories affect environmentally responsible thinking (or that’s the plan!)

 Suzanne came to sensory studies whilst developing a research question for her Classics dissertation.
 An amateur “nose” with an interest in scent, aromatherapy and perfume-making, she started asking herself what the ancient world smelled like, and whether she could model smells using 3D scratch-‘n-sniff models, abstract representations, and maps.
 This led her to the vibrant world of sensory studies and she completed her MA in 2021, writing about lived olfactory experiences in Pompeii in 79 CE.